evbox/apigee-publish-plugin/README.md

 ## Caveats

-Plugin is relying API that Apigee UI is consuming.
+Plugin is relying on API that Apigee UI is consuming.